 What is Landscape Archaeology?

-In archaeology this is a way of thinking, a way of looking at archaeological and historical sites which views them in the wider context of the landscape in which they sit.
+In archaeology this is a way of thinking, a way of looking at archaeological and historical sites which views

 This view allows the researcher to bring together a number of sites into a coherent model of what was going on at any one time across the city.
 Going further, it also allows us to see the changing nature of a particular landscape, for example the changing character of the rural areas surrounding Liverpool, from scattered farmsteads in the early Medieval period, through enclosure hedgerows and walls, to the encroachment of the urban areas in the nineteenth and twentieth centuries.